 Not a drag king nor a queen, the Vancouver local is doing the “drag thing” their own way.

 Vancouver Pride doesn’t even take place until August, but for Rose Butch, Pride is more than a week- or month-long celebration.
-With the preferred pronoun “they” instead of “he” or “she,” Rose has been looking for a gender-bending space for themselves not only on a personal level, but also in the drag world.
+Not only has Rose been looking for a gender-bending space for themself on a personal level, but they have also been doing the same in the drag world.

 Not a drag king or queen in the traditional sense, the non-binary, Canadian creative tells us about offering a new experience on stage: “I think that what I’m doing is just expanding the conventions of drag, and adding another voice to the conversation.”
-Breaking out of the confines of being one or the other, Rose’s drag style is a seamless blend of feminine and macho – on the day of our shoot, they styled themselves in a bejewelled bustier and some buttercup yellow, satin heel boots, with heart-shaped freckles placed under their eyes and their signature pencil moustache perfectly drawn above their charismatic grin.
-Much like their sartorial choices, Rose would perform to songs regardless of whether they’re by a female or male artist.
+Breaking out of the confines of being one or the other, Rose’s drag style is a seamless blend of feminine and macho — on the day of our shoot, they styled themself in a bejewelled bustier and some buttercup yellow, satin heel boots, with heart-shaped freckles placed under their eyes and their signature pencil moustache perfectly drawn above their charismatic grin.
+Much like their sartorial choices, Rose would perform to songs regardless of who makes the music.

-We’re invited to Rose’s apartment as they get drag-ready, which usually takes about two hours for those who’re curious.
-From where to shop for the best glitter glue to how drag empowers them as a queer person, we’ve certainly learned a thing or two during our enjoyable encounter.
-Read on to learn more about Rose Butch and their inspiring story.
+We’re invited to Rose’s apartment as they get drag-ready — which usually takes about two hours for those who’re curious.
+From where to shop for the best glitter glue to how drag empowers them as a queer person, we’ve certainly learned a thing or two during our enjoyable conversation.
+Read on for more about Rose Butch and their inspiring story.

 While you’re here, check out five LGBTQ+ charities that you can donate to now to make a difference.